-In addition to course work that emphasizes the study of leadership, theory, ethics, technology and organizations, program evaluation and research methodologies, the Ph.D. program provides opportunities for development as a research scholar with a research intensive apprenticeship experience.
-In the final year of the program, Ph.D. students work closely with their faculty mentors in an apprenticeship.
-While focused on enhancing and expanding the Ph.D. student's research skills and knowledge, faculty mentors work with their mentees to identify and design apprenticeship activities based on the Ph.D. student's professional goals and discipline.
-Some examples of apprenticeship activities include curriculum development, grant writing, conference proposals and presentations, writing for publication, teaching, learning advanced research methods not covered in the program's four research courses, and leading workshops on topics related to the student's expertise.
+Coursework emphasizes the study of learning and learning analytics, theory and philosophy of education, evaluation and assessment, policy and diversity, and research methods.
+The PhD program provides opportunities for development as a research scholar.
+In the final year of the program, PhD students work closely with their faculty mentors in an apprenticeship.
+While focused on enhancing and expanding the PhD student's research skills and knowledge, faculty mentors work with their mentees to identify and design apprenticeship activities based on the PhD student's professional goals and discipline.
+Some examples of apprenticeship activities include teaching, curriculum development, grant writing, conference proposals and presentations, writing for publication, learning advanced research methods not covered in the program's four research courses, and leading workshops on topics related to the student's expertise.

-Developed for working professionals, courses are held in a weekend format on Drake University's campus, so you can continue to work full time.
-The program is a minimum of 54 credits with no transfer credits accepted.
-Students must graduate with a minimum 3.5 GPA.
+Developed for working professionals, courses are traditionally held in a weekend format with a mix of online and oncampus delivery, so you can continue to work full time.
+The program is a minimum of 54 credits.

-Course Credits DOC 301 - Doctoral Seminar 3 DOC 302 - Doctoral Seminar (Ethics, Diversity, and Leadership) 3 DOC 305 - Quantitative Research Methods 3 DOC 306 - Qualitative Research Methods 3 DOC 345 - Advanced Leadership 3 DOC 350 - Philosophies and Epistemologies in Education 3 DOC 360 - Technology and Organizational Leadership 3 DOC 370 - Program Evaluation and Assessment 3 DOC 380 - Doctoral Apprenticeship (with advisor) 9 DOC 390 - Dissertation Seminar 3 DOC 395 - Advanced Quantitative Research Methods 3 DOC 396 - Advanced Qualitative Research Methods 3 DOC 399 - Dissertation 12 Students enroll for 1 credit of DOC 399 each semester until dissertation is complete.
+Program Requirements

+Course Credits

+DOC 301 - Doctoral Seminar (Foundations of Doctoral Education) 3

+DOC 302 - Doctoral Seminar (Ethics, Diversity, and Leadership) 3

+DOC 305 - Quantitative Research Methods 3

+DOC 306 - Qualitative Research Methods 3

+DOC 350 - Philosophies and Epistemologies in Education 3

+DOC 365 - Learning Sciences 3

+DOC 370 - Evaluation and Assessment 3

+DOC 375 - Concepts and Applications of Learning Analytics 3

+DOC 380 - Doctoral Apprenticeship (with advisor) 9

+DOC 390 - Dissertation Seminar 3

+DOC 395 - Advanced Quantitative Research Methods 3

+DOC 396 - Advanced Qualitative Research Methods 3

+DOC 399 - Dissertation 12

+Students enroll for 1 credit of DOC 399 each semester until

+dissertation is complete.